-Detailed documentation and records will be kept relating to all aspects of the recruitment process, including information on the assessment of individual candidates, and information required to review and monitor implementation of the Council's policy on recruitment and selection and equal opportunities.
+Detailed documentation and records will be kept for a six month period relating to all aspects of the recruitment process, including information on the assessment of individual candidates, and information required to review and monitor implementation of the Council's policy on recruitment and selection and equal opportunities.
 The sensitivity of information gathered on individual candidates will be respected at all times and treated as strictly confidential.
 However, there are occasions when the Council may be required to provide such information e.g. to an Employment Tribunal.

-No person who has a close personal relationship of any nature with a candidate for a specific job may sit on the interview panel for that job.
-Where an officer or elected Member is unsure as to the appropriate course of action in relation to their prior knowledge of a candidate, they should consult their line manager and HR.
-Officers and elected Members must be aware that if they fail to declare an actual or potential interest and this is found to be contrary to the above, the appointment could be jeopardised.
+No person who has a close personal relationship of any nature with a candidate for a specific job may sit on the interview panel or participate in any part of the recruitment process for that job.
+Where an Officer or Elected Member is unsure as to the appropriate course of action in relation to their prior knowledge of a candidate, they should consult their line manager and HR.
+Officers and Elected Members must be aware that if they fail to declare an actual or potential interest and this is found to be contrary to the above, the appointment could be jeopardised.

-Canvassing of any officers or elected Members involved in the selection process by candidates, or attempts to influence on a candidate's behalf may result in disqualification of that candidate or the withdrawal of a job offer.
+Canvassing of any officers or Elected Members involved in the selection process by candidates, or attempts to influence on a candidate's behalf may result in disqualification of that candidate or the withdrawal of a job offer.

-All members of the interview panel will be required to have undertaken the Council's recruitment training programme.
+All members of the interview panel will be required to have undertaken appropriate recruitment training.

 Service User and Parent/Carer participation - As a point of best practice, some Service areas will want to include service users and/or parents/carers in the selection process for employees.
-There will be guidance in place to assist managers to facilitate the inclusion of service users/parents/carers in the recruitment process in accordance with the Recruitment and Selection Policy.
+There will be guidance in place to assist managers to facilitate the inclusion of service users/parents/carers in the recruitment process.
 Although Service users/parents/carers may take part in the process the decision making responsibility remains with the chairperson of the panel.
-All those asked to participate should be trained in what is expected and the purpose and value of their role.
+All those asked to participate should be trained in what is expected and the purpose, value and boundary of their role.